 Study by Distance

-CSU provides an excellent range of support tools for distance education students, allowing you to access library resources and research materials, connect with other researchers and access online support tools.
+Charles Sturt University provides an excellent range of support tools for distance education students, allowing you to access library resources and research materials, connect with other researchers and access online support tools.
 Depending on supervisory capacity you can arrange to undertake your research almost anywhere in the world.

 How to Apply